-At the beginning of any crisis the public is starving for information in order to process what is happening and deciding on a plan of action.
+At the beginning of any crisis the public is starving for information in order to deciding on a plan of action.
 When no information is available, an information vacuum is created that will be filled no matter how.
-Key is to fill it with accurate information and not rumor and gossip.
+Key is to and not rumor and gossip.

 The same can be expected for a potential impact of an asteroid.
-Key information such as size, impact location, expected damage, etc. will not be available straight away, perhaps even for years.
-Thus the potential for an information vacuum is high and needs to be addressed, ideally by a trusted source.
+Key information such as size, impact location, expected damage, etc. will not responsiveness to measures be available straight away, perhaps even for years.
+Thus the potential for an information vacuum is high and needs to be addressed. ideally by a trusted source.